camunda/camunda-docs/docs/self-managed/platform-deployment/ingress-setup.md

 description: "Camunda Platform 8 Self-Managed combined and separated Ingress setup"
 ---

-Camunda Platform 8 Self-Managed has multiple web application as well gRPC services and both could be accessed externally using Ingress.
-There are 2 ways to do that:
+Camunda Platform 8 Self-Managed has multiple web applications and gRPC services.
+Both can be accessed externally using Ingress.
+There are two ways to do this:

-1. **Combined setup:** In this setup there are only 2 Ingresses objects.
-One Ingress object for all Camunda Platform web application using a single domain and each application has a sub-path e.g. `camunda.example.com/operate`.
-Another Ingress object which uses gRPC protocol for Zeebe Gateway e.g. `zeebe.camunda.example.com`.
+1. **Combined setup:** In this setup, there are two Ingress objects: one Ingress object for all Camunda Platform web applications using a single domain (each application has a sub-path e.g. `camunda.example.com/operate`,) and another which uses gRPC protocol for Zeebe Gateway e.g. `zeebe.camunda.example.com`.
-2. **Separated setup:** In this setup each component has its own Ingress/host e.g. `operate.camunda.example.com`, `optimize.camunda.example.com`, `zeebe.camunda.example.com`, etc.
+2. **Separated setup:** In this setup, each component has its own Ingress/host e.g. `operate.camunda.example.com`, `optimize.camunda.example.com`, `zeebe.camunda.example.com`, etc.

-No much difference between the two setup, just that Camunda Platform provides flexibility for different workflows.
+There are no significant differences between the two setups.
+Rather, they both offer flexibility for different workflows.

 :::note
 Camunda Platform Helm chart doesn't manage or deploy Ingress controllers, it only deploys Ingress objects.
 Hence, this Ingress setup will not work without Ingress controller running in your cluster.